389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 Should we track Root DN (cn=directory manager) failed binds differently?
 Separate stat/report?

 What about replication manager?
-Is this detectable in code?
+Is this easily detectable in code?

 Other "high profile" accounts, how to specify them (multi-valued config attribute?)